1. How long does it take to hire foreign labor?

 Answer: Yes, in all cases you must provide housing at no cost to your worker(s).
 Your housing will need to be approved and certified by the U.S. Department of Labor.

 5. How often do we have to pay our H-2A workers?

 6. Do all countries qualify to issue work visas for workers to come to the U.S.?

 Answer: No, the workers must be from a country that is on the approved H-2A country list.
-Please contact us to find out if you know a worker who is interested to work for you in the U.S.

 7. Do we have to pay overtime to an H-2A worker?